-Restore Wood with Old-Fashioned Wax
+Restore Wood Furniture with Wax | DIY Instructions

 - Murphy Oil Soap or other mild soap

-- Superfine (0000) steel wool (available at
+- Superfine (0000) steel wool (available at hardware stores)

 - One container paste furniture wax